Construction workers face daily exposure to loud noises. This can lead to permanent hearing damage, which can have a major impact in workers' lives.

 Custom solutions

-We understand that every individual has different needs when it comes to hearing protection, This is why we offer customised solutions that perfectly match the anatomy of your employee's ear.
+We understand that every individual has different needs when it comes to hearing protection, so we offer tailor-made solutions.

-Our otoplastics are custom-made for the individual user and offer not only excellent protection against harmful sounds, but also a high level of comfort and ease of use.
+Our custom-made otoplastics offer superior protection against harmful noise, with a high level of comfort and ease of use.

 Get in touch!